There's no better way to dive in and truly experience a place and its culture than through food. And Amsterdam is no different.

 They are sold in shops, markets, and street stands.
 Try to find a place that serves them warm at least once.

-Thrifty Tip: Stroopwafels are sold in tins (better than the plastic bags because the cookies won’t break) at the airport.
+Thrifty Tip: Stroopwafels are sold in tins (better than the plastic bags because the cookies won't break) at the airport.
 They are fresh and delicious and make a great souvenir or gift.
+At home lay your stroopwafel on top of a hot cup of coffee or tea to warm it up while your drink cools.

 After all this food, you will want something to drink!
 Try out a small glass or two of jenever or genever, which is the original gin.